ninotker/Dyna-1/model/weights/README.md

 ## From 🤗HuggingFace

-Dyna-1 model weights (for both ESM-3 and ESM-2 versions) can be accessed through <a href='https://huggingface.co/gelnesr/Dyna-1'>gelnesr/Dyna-1</a>.
+Dyna-1 model weights (for both ESM-3 and ESM-2 versions) can be accessed through HuggingFace at <a href='https://huggingface.co/gelnesr/Dyna-1'>gelnesr/Dyna-1</a>.

 We recommend setting up and using `huggingface-cli` by running the following commands on the command line.